en-eight/cfbsite2020/documentation/README.md

 **Summary**: Make CFB's site adapt to our users.
 Our audience should start to adapt to a younger crowd.
 User interaction is really important.

+Usability is extremely important when talking about a website.
+It's stunning, really, how one bad thing can soil an entire experience.
+Things like bad user interface integration (think, the last time that you tried to use a poorly made mobile site on your phone), invalid calls or deprecated pages can sour the experience relatively quickly.
+I believe that it's important to make the experience unique to each user, and that the site should respond dynmically to that.

 I think the main strategy with the website is to deliver a dynamic experience for the end user.
 In layman's terms, what this means is to make the website